arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 They were looking to rest, so they took up Andy’s generous offer.

 Andy's sod-roofed house was cozy inside.
 There were a few bird swings hanging from the ceiling, and he had a small cardinal bird sitting on his table next to his notebook.
 A parrot perched by a bookshelf as well.

+##### Ildris
+{{
+chrs['Ildris'] = "an eldil visiting Endor in bird form (as a bright red cardinal)."
+}}
+Andy had a circle of seven cushy deep couches, with a round table in the center that was scattered with books, scrolls, a few fountain pens, an open ink bottle, and parchments with things scribbled on them.
+Rohan and Alethea sunk into two couches.
+As they were chatting, the red cardinal flew over and looked inquisitively at them.

+Suddenly, the cardinal spoke, "it's good to have you here".

+Andy interjected, "this is Ildris, he's a visiting eldil actually".
+{{
+chrs['Iluvatar'] = "very similar to Tolkien's [Iluvatar](https://tolkiengateway.net/wiki/Il%C3%BAvatar)."
+}}
+"True, but that's not quite the full story", the red cardinal bird named Ildris replied, with a wizened voice that sounded steeped in wisdom.
+"I was a human four hundred fifty years ago.
+Iluvatar took me up, and turned me into an eldil while I was still alive on Earth.
+This is my third visit to the realm of the mortals."

+Alethea found Ildris' choice of bird form both peculiar and amusing.

 {#
 TODOs: